nickgillian/grt/README.md

 ##Tutorials and Examples

-You can find a large number of tutorials and examples in the GRTExamples folder.
+You can find a large number of tutorials and examples in the examples folder.
 You can also find a wide range of examples and references on the main GRT wiki:

 http://www.nickgillian.com/wiki/pmwiki.php?n=GRT.GestureRecognitionToolkit